payloadcms/payload/CONTRIBUTING.md

 If your PR adds a string to the UI, we need to make sure to translate it into all the languages ​​that Payload supports.
 To do that:

 - Find the appropriate internationalization file for your package.
 These are typically located in `packages/translations/src/languages`, although some packages (e.g., richtext-lexical) have separate i18n files for each feature.
-- add the string to the English locale "en".
+- Add the string to the English locale "en".
-- translate it to other languages.
-You can use the `translateNewKeys` script if you have an Open AI API key in your `.env`, or you can use ChatGPT or Google translate.
-Whatever is easier for you.
+- Translate it to other languages.
+You can use the `translateNewKeys` script if you have an OpenAI API key in your `.env` (under `OPENAI_KEY`), or you can use ChatGPT or Google translate - whatever is easier for you.
+For payload core translations (in packages/translations) you can run the `translateNewKeys` script using `cd packages/translations && pnpm translateNewKeys`.
+For lexical translations, you can run it using `cd packages/richtext-lexical && pnpm translateNewKeys`.
 External contributors can skip this step and leave it to us.

-To call the string in the UI, make sure to use the `t` utility of the `useTranslation` hook:
+To display translation strings in the UI, make sure to use the `t` utility of the `useTranslation` hook:

 ```ts
 const { t } = useTranslation()